SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 =======================================

 If you are a developer obtain the source code from this repository if you wish to develop it further and/or contribute to it.
 Click [Deploy to Salesforce](https://githubsfdeploy.herokuapp.com/app/githubdeploy/afawcett/declarative-lookup-rollup-summaries) to deploy the source code to your developer org.

+**KNOWN INSTALL ISSUE** Sometimes the Permission Set files will not deploy, based on org differences, such as features enabled.
+If you encounter this problem, Clone the repo manually and use your IDE or Ant script to deploy without the Permission Sets.
+I will be looking into fixing this issue in the future.